bjaress/estimate/README.md

 If you have Docker, it's the easiest way to run the program:

-    docker run bjaress/estimate --help
+    $ docker run bjaress/estimate --help

 If an updated version is released, you can bring it into your Docker cache with:

-    docker pull bjaress/estimate
+    $ docker pull bjaress/estimate

-If you don't have Docker, the easiest way is to [install Docker][] and then follow the instructions above.
+If you don't have Docker, you can [install Docker][] and then follow the instructions above.

-You can also install [The Haskell Tool Stack][] to build and run the program from source.
+You can also install [The Haskell Tool Stack][] to build and install the program from source:

+    $ stack install

+That avoids a delay of a few seconds on each run that Docker adds for some people.

 [install Docker]: https://www.docker.com/get-started
 [The Haskell Tool Stack]: https://docs.haskellstack.org/en/stable/README/#how-to-install